docker/docker-bench-security/README.md

 docker build --no-cache -t docker-bench-security .
 ```

-followed but an appropiate `docker run` command as stated above
+followed by an appropriate `docker run` command as stated above
 or use [Docker Compose](https://docs.docker.com/compose/):

 ```sh